inventree/inventree-stock-forecasting/frontend/README.md

-# InvenTree Stock Scheduling - Frontend Code
+# InvenTree Stock Forecasting - Frontend Code

-This directory contains the frontend code for the InvenTree Stock Scheduling plugin.
+This directory contains the frontend code for the InvenTree Stock Forecasting plugin.

 ## Architecture